dfreeman500/Scheduler/Readme.md

 # **Scheduler**

 ## **Overview/Project Summary**
 This is an event scheduler.
 A suggested use would be at a conference that lasted several days.
 The software allows appointments to be scheduled on a variety of employees.
-Each employee has a start and end time per day.
+Each employee has first and last appointment time per day.
 Each appointment is able to be scheduled on an employee with a variety of information (ex: Name, Phone number, notes, requested time).
 Employees and appointments can be created, read, updated, and deleted.

 ## **Technical Summary**